8 Dynamic Warm Up Exercises To Prepare You For Your Next Workout

 1. Place a small loop resistance band around your ankles.

-2. Get into a good squat position with your feet slightly wider than shoulder-width apart, core engaged, chest up, shoulders down, and knees bent to roughly 90 degrees.
+2. Bend your knees slightly and stand with your feet wider than shoulder-width apart, core engaged, chest up, and shoulders down.

 3. Place your hands on your hips.

-4. Staying down in your squat position, step your right foot as far outwards and forwards as possible, reaching for 2:00 on a clock.
+4. Staying in this position, step your right foot as far outwards and forwards as possible, reaching for 2:00 on a clock.

 5. Then, do the same with the left foot, aiming forward and to the left (towards 10:00).